Do you code or analyse data for your research?

 Meet the mentors

 Each Hacky Hour will be staffed by a variety of mentors and experts in different areas.
-Check below to see who’ll be around at the next session:
+Check below to see our pool of experts:

 Nathaniel Butterworth – Research Computing